 By offering financial aid to 67.0% of its students,this school helps you avoid as much student debt as possible.
 The average scholarship given to first-year students is $23,564 with 67.0% of first-year students getting an award.
 For more information, look at college scorecard.

 Any student pursuing a degree in Journalism has to look into Baylor University.
 Soon after graduation, Journalism students usually make an average of $36,590 at the beginning of their careers.
 Situated in Waco, Texas, this school is a very good choice for students who enjoy the thrills of a major city.

 Texas Tech University is a good option for students pursuing a Journalism degree.
-After graduating, Journalism students typically make an average of $33,910 at the beginning of their careers.
+Journalism students from Texas Tech University receive an earnings boost of approximately 6.9% over the average earnings of journalism majors.
 This school is one of the largest schools in Texas.

 Any student pursuing a degree in Journalism has to check out Oklahoma State University - Main Campus.
 Graduates of the Journalism program make around $32,920 in the first five years of working and $67,969 after their first five years of working.
 Students who delight in a more relaxed life will value the school's location in the small town of Stillwater, Oklahoma.

 Texas State University is a wonderful decision for students pursuing a Journalism degree.
-Texas State University journalism graduates earn 1.4% more than the standard journalism graduate.
+Grads of the journalism program report average early career earnings of journalism and mid-career earnings of $63,588.
 The area of San Marcos, Texas, is great for learners who prefer a less busy, suburban region.

 About 71.0% of the teachers at this school are full-time and have regular office hours, so they are more available to students.
 Because of its affordable price and its excellent instructional programs, Texas State University is a great investment, earning a rank of #8 in Texas.
 Take a virtual tour to know more about Texas State's campus.